Here are the top Institutional holders of Trane Technologies plc (TT) shares

 Trane Technologies plc (TT) Insider Activity

-A total of 39 insider transactions have happened at Trane Technologies plc (TT) in the last six months, with sales accounting for 24 and purchases happening 15 times.
+A total of 50 insider transactions have happened at Trane Technologies plc (TT) in the last six months, with sales accounting for 34 and purchases happening 16 times.
 The most recent transaction is an insider sale by Camuti Paul A, the company’s Executive Vice President.
-SEC filings show that Camuti Paul A sold 536 shares of the company’s common stock on Feb 10 at a price of $181.99 per share for a total of $97545.0.
+SEC filings show that Camuti Paul A sold 7,950 shares of the company’s common stock on Mar 03 at a price of $190.78 per share for a total of $1.52 million.
 Following the sale, the insider now owns 89021.0 shares.

-Trane Technologies plc disclosed in a document filed with the SEC on Feb 10 that Turtz Evan M (Senior Vice President) sold a total of 475 shares of the company’s common stock.
-The trade occurred on Feb 10 and was made at $181.96 per share for $86431.0.
-Following the transaction, the insider now directly holds 18367.0 shares of the TT stock.
+Trane Technologies plc disclosed in a document filed with the SEC on Mar 03 that Turtz Evan M (Senior Vice President) sold a total of 2,095 shares of the company’s common stock.
+The trade occurred on Mar 03 and was made at $190.83 per share for $0.4 million.
+Following the transaction, the insider now directly holds 19601.0 shares of the TT stock.

 Trane Technologies plc (TT): Who are the competitors?

-The company’s main competitors (and peers) include Johnson Controls International plc (JCI) that is -2.72% lower over the past 12 months.
-Carrier Global Corporation (CARR) is 1.58% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Johnson Controls International plc (JCI) that is 7.81% higher over the past 12 months.
+Carrier Global Corporation (CARR) is 8.89% up on the 1-year trading charts.